Tuna Rolls Messina Style

 6 tablespoons pine nuts

-6 tablespoons curr
+6 tablespoons currants or raisins

 zest of two oranges